-Arrangements for setting Pay and Remuneration of Key Management Personnel
+Arrangements for setting pay and remuneration of key management personnel

-The Board has delegated the arrangement for setting the pay and remuneration for senior management to the remuneration and nominations committee whose members comprise three trustees and the Chair of the Trust.
+The Board has delegated the arrangement for setting the pay and remuneration for executive directors and senior management to the remuneration and nominations committee whose members comprise three trustees and the Chair of the Trust.
 This committee reviews the performance of the executive directors and ensures that succession planning is in line with the plans of the Trust.

 This committee also sets the band of annual pay increases for all staff as guidelines for each of the academies pay committees.
-The Trust scheme of delegation sets out the responsibility for pay increases for all staff to the Headteacher and the pay committee.
+The Trust scheme of delegation sets out the responsibility for pay increases for all staff to the Principal and the pay committee.